libp2p/specs/pubsub/gossipsub/gossipsub-v2.0.md

 If the message is valid and has not been previously seen, firstly it clears `acache[msgid]` to prevent sending any more `IANNOUNCE`.

-Secondly, for each mesh peer to which the router wants to forward the message, it will toss a coin to decide whether to forward the message eargerly or lazily.
-The probability of forwarding lazily is determined by `P_lazy`.
+Secondly, for each mesh peer to which the router wants to forward the message, it will toss a coin to decide whether to forward the message eagerly or lazily.
+The probability of forwarding lazily is determined by `D_announce/D`.

-- If the router decides to forward the message eargerly, it will just forward the full message to that mesh peer.
+- If the router decides to forward the message eagerly, it will just forward the full message to that mesh peer.
 - If the router decides to forward the message lazily, it will send `IANNOUNCE` with the message id attached instead to tell them that it just receives a new message.
 If they want the full content of the message, they should send `INEED` back.

 After processing the message payload, the router will process the new control messages as follows: